 -The Tor Browser

 -The ability to create new Bitcoin wallets, both via Tor and on the clear net.
 We recommended using Electrum, but any client that functions over Tor will work.
-Alternately, you could use Blockchain.info and their Tor hidden service to create all or some of your wallets.
+Alternately, you could use Blockchain.com to create all or some of your wallets.

 Step #1: Create a wallet on the clearnet.
 (We will refer to this as wallet #1)